 60 Leading Designers and Influencers of Sixties Fashions

 John Bates - Pantsuits, catsuits, string dresses and see-through minis.
 John Bates was one of the 1960s most influential designers.
-Under the name 'Jean Varon' in 1959, he was creating futuristic fashion designs in plastic long before Pierre cardin and Andre Courrèges. and Pierre Cardin.
+Under the name 'Jean Varon' in 1959, he was creating futuristic fashion designs in plastic long before Andre Courrèges. and Pierre Cardin.
 A Jean Varon piece was chosen by the Fashion Museum in Bath as their highly prestigious 'Dress of the Year' in 1965.
 He is probably best-known for the designs he created for Diana Rigg (far right), who played Emma Peel in 'The Avengers' television series in 1965, and is considered by many to be one of the 'inventors' of the mini skirt fashion alongside Quant and Courrèges.

 Bridget Riley - (near right) Op-art artist and designer whose work was widely used in dress and fabric designs.

-within four years he had an annual turnover of $4 million.
+years he had an annual turnover of $4 million.

-- U.S. designer specialising in Chinese styles, Leather, canvas and suede
+- U.S. designer specialising in Chinese styles, leather, canvas and suede

 with ethnic influences, best known for popularising the 'poncho'.